The best football kits of all time - Our top 55 ranked

 FBL-WC-2018-MATCH24-NGR-ISL

-If you were one of the lucky ones to get your hands on Nigeria's 'Naija' shirt before the 2018 World Cup, then you were no doubt the envy of most of the world.
+If you were one of the lucky ones to get your hands on Nigeria's 'Naija' shirt before the 2018 World Cup, you were the envy of most of the world.

 The shirt completely sold out on the Nike store minutes after it was released to the general public, exemplifying just how big an impact it made.